Sanchitp990/Languages/Python_GitHub/Python_Chapter-1_Get_Started/Chapter-1_Get_Started.md

 ```commandline
 python --version
 ```

+### Code Editor Installation

-If you find that you do not have Python installed on your computer, then you can download it for free by visiting [python.org](https://www.python.org/downloads/) website.
+If you find that you do not have python installed on your computer, then you can download it for free by visiting [python.org](https://www.python.org/downloads/) website.

-After installing python software you need to install text editor.
-Text editors are many type you
+After installing python you need to install a code editor.
+There are many different code editor with you can choose but in this tutorial we will use PyCharm to install PyCharm visit [jetbrains.com](https://www.jetbrains.com/pycharm/download/?section=windows) website.

+JetBrains is an official website to install pycharm but here is an important point pycharm has two versions one of them is _Professional version_ and another is _Community Edition version_.
+In this tutorial we will use _pycharm Community Edition_ b